 Can I Collect Long Term Disability Benefits While Living Outside the United States?

-Foreign residency limitations are common in both group and individual disability insurance policies, so be sure to obtain and carefully review your long term disability insurance policy.
-You can request a copy of your policy by contacting your employer’s human resources department or by contacting the insurance company directly.
+Foreign residency limitations are common in group and individual disability insurance policies, so be sure to obtain and carefully review your long term disability insurance policy.
+You can request a copy of your policy by contacting your employer’s human resources department or the insurance company directly.

 Ortiz Law Firm Represents Long Term Disability Claimants Anywhere In The World

-There may be other law firms that claim to represent long term disability claimants anywhere in the world, but how much experience do they really have working with an international client?
+Other law firms may claim to represent long term disability claimants anywhere in the world, but how much experience do they have working with an international client?
 The experienced legal team at Ortiz Law Firm has represented long term disability claimants in several countries outside the United States, including those living in Morocco, Norway, and the Philippines.

 Under ERISA, you do not have the right to a jury trial, and – in most cases – you do not have the right to engage in extensive discovery.
-What that means is at the end of the day, most of the work is paper-driven, involves a lot of brief writing, and a lot of correspondence by mail.
-There are very few court appearances required, and as a result, we can handle a federal court case anywhere in the state.
+That means that at the end of the day, most of the work is paper-driven and involves a lot of brief writing and correspondence by mail.
+Very few court appearances are required, so we can handle a federal court case anywhere in the state.

-In terms of communicating with you, we use an electronic signature service for a lot of the correspondence, and then we e-mail and fax and communicate by phone, so everything can be done by e-mail, fax, mail, and phone.
+In terms of communicating with you, we use an electronic signature service for a lot of the correspondence, and then we e-mail and fax and communicate by phone so that everything can be done by e-mail, fax, mail, and phone.

-We evaluate each case on a case-by-case basis, so do not let our geographic location to discourage you form contacting our office to see how we can help.
-If you are unable to work due to an illness or injury, then please give us a call right away at (866) 853-7756 to discuss your legal rights.
+We evaluate each case on a case-by-case basis, so do not let our location discourage you from contacting our office to see how we can help.
+If you cannot work due to an illness or injury, please call us immediately at (888) 321-8131 to discuss your legal rights.
 We would welcome the opportunity to discuss your claim with you.